Dre Campbell Farm

 How to Harvest

-Harvesting beetroots is one of the great benefits of growing them in your garden.
+Harvesting beets is one of the great benefits of growing them in your garden.
 They are typically ready for harvest 50 to 70 days after planting.

-If so, begin harvesting by using a spading fork or shovel to dig around the base of the root and lift it from the soil.
-Be sure to handle the beet carefully when you pull it out of the ground, as its skin is very thin and delicate.
+Begin harvesting by using a spading fork or shovel to dig around the base of the root and lift it from the soil.
+Be sure to handle the beet carefully when you pull it from the ground, as its skin is delicate.

 How to Store